 Alcohol may aid with sleep onset due to its sedative properties, allowing you to fall asleep more quickly.
 However, people who drink before bed often experience disruptions later in their sleep cycle as liver enzymes metabolize alcohol.
-This can also lead to excessive daytime sleepiness and other issues the following day.
-Furthermore, drinking to fall asleep can build a tolerance, forcing you to consume more alcohol each successive night in order to experience the sedative effects.
+This can lead to excessive daytime sleepiness and other issues the following day.
+Drinking to fall asleep can build a tolerance, forcing you to consume more alcohol each successive night in order to experience the sedative effects.

+You can manage the negative effects of alcohol on sleep by giving your body ample time to metabolize alcohol before falling asleep.
 To reduce the risk of sleep disruptions, you should stop drinking alcohol at least four hours before bedtime.

 Medical Disclaimer: The content on this page should not be taken as medical advice or used as a recommendation for any specific treatment or medication.
 Always consult your doctor before taking a new medication or changing your current treatment.